Asian stocks follow Wall Street higher on recovery hopes

-BEIJING — Asian stock markets rose Monday after Wall Street advanced as investors looked past dismal U.S. jobs and other data toward hopes for a global recovery from the coronavirus pandemic.
+BEIJING — Asian stock markets and U.S. futures rose Monday as investors looked past dismal American jobs and other data toward hopes for a global recovery from the coronavirus pandemic.

 U.S. shares gained Friday despite a government report that American employers cut a record-setting 20.5 million jobs in April.